-Exhaust systems must be provided for animal holding areas, autopsy and morgue spaces, laboratory fume hoods, radioisotope hoods, bacteriological cabinet, kitchens, laundry, toilets, isolation rooms, equipment rooms, and other areas as noted in Appendix B Architectural and Engineering Design Requirements, or as designated on an individual project basis.
-No duct system conveying potentially hazardous exhaust, e.g., ethylene oxide (ETO) sterilizers and lab hoods, must be connected with a general or toilet exhaust system.
+Exhaust systems must be provided for animal holding areas, autopsy and morgue spaces, laboratory fume hoods, radioisotope hoods, bacteriological cabinet, kitchens, laundry, toilets, isolation rooms, equipment rooms, and other areas as noted in Appendix B Architectural and Engineering Design Requirements, or as designated on an individual project basis. \2\ Do not connect duct systems /2/ conveying potentially hazardous exhaust, e.g., ethylene oxide (ETO) sterilizers and lab hoods, \2\ to any /2/ general or toilet exhaust system.
 The duct system conveying isolation room exhaust must be dedicated to isolation rooms and their associated anterooms and toilet rooms, and not be connected with other exhaust systems.
 All exhaust discharge outlets must be located above the building roofline and located to prevent short-circuiting to air intakes or other building openings.
 Exhaust fans must be located at the end of the exhaust duct run (exhaust ducts to be under negative pressure).